 Having to replace parts on anything you use consistently over a long period of time is normal.
-As a cyclist I’ve had to replace brake pads, tubes and tyres on an annual basis.
-This is same for my car as it is inevitable that I will have to replace parts once they have reached the end of their shelf life.
-For certain parts it is also a legal requirement.
+Cyclists often have to replace brake pads, tubes and tyres on an annual basis, and this is no different for cars.
+It is inevitable that parts will have to be replaced once they have reached the end of their shelf life - and for certain parts, it is also a legal requirement.

-To help you keep your engine ticking over, and your car on the road, here is a list of some of car parts you might need to replace and the best time to consider switching them out.
-As always make sure you consult a qualified mechanic before attempting any chances to your vehicle.
+To help you keep your engine ticking over, and your car on the road, here is a list of some of the car parts you might need to replace, and the best time to consider switching them out.
+As always, make sure you consult a qualified mechanic before attempting any chances to your vehicle.

 What To Replace

 Your car tyres are exposed to the elements at all times.
 They are also the cars first point of contact with all road surfaces so they are an important element of how your car performs on the road during the course of your drive.
 Having them checked, when necessary, by a qualified professional is a great way to assure your safety and to help reduce your fuel consumption over the course of the year.

 When To ReplaceTyres that are more than ten years old should be replaced immediately.
 Tyres that have reached the legal tread wear limit of 1.6mm have to be replaced by law.
 An option to consider is to change your tyres between seasons as there are a number of seasonal tyre options available for car owners.
 You can also purchase all season tyres that designed to be used in all weather conditions.

 You can test your wipers on a regular basis by making sure that, when it cleans the windscreen, it completes a full uninterrupted arc.
 If it is interrupted in any place, then this suggests that it’s time to replace the blades.
 You can also do a visual inspection of the blades to make sure that there are no cracks or breaks in the rubber.

 Replacing the blades is on a case by case basis.
 The average lifetime of blades, based on regular usage, is about 12 months so you should check them annually.